Skip to main content

 sudo usermod -a -G render,video $LOGNAME

-It took me a minute to realize 30.10_rc1 is newer than 6.4.3/latest and is also aligned with 7.0_rc1.
-As shown below, the cli outputs the version 6.14.14 for both.
+Early in the release cycle it took me a minute to realize 30.10_rc1 was newer than 6.4.3/latest and is also aligned with 7.0_rc1.
+As shown below, the cli outputs the amdgpu version as matching the kernel (i.e. 6.17.0-5) rather than as 30.10.2.
 I have included this diagram from the AMD ROCm blog to show how the ROCm Toolkit and Instinct Driver (amdgpu) now evolve on separate paths.
 ROCm Instinct Bifurcation

 imac@ai2:~$ rocminfo | head -n 1